jamiegl/xyzblog/content/posts/financial-disclosure-p3/index.md

  (6, (149, 20, 53, 17))...
  (7, (209, 29, 8, 2))]
  ```
- We now have a list of bounding boxes and the words the indexes of the words the relate to.
+ We now have a list of bounding boxes and the words the indexes of the words they relate to.
 We are almost ready to begin column clustering.

  # Preprocessing for clustering - adding data points